Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 Firstly, this is what I liked in `vue-i18n`:

 #### Component interpolation
-Allows using components inside translation messages.
+Component interpolation allows using components inside translation messages.
 Nice way of reducing `v-html` directive usages.

 #### SFC custom blocks
 Keeping translations for the component in the same file as template and js code is really convenient.